 - Harder to build yourself

 - Limited benefits in RDAs

 - Not everyone agrees about improvements in flavour

 Design: Horizontal Coil

-Due to the increased popularity of vertical coils, the horizontal design has become much less prevalent this past year.
+Due to the increased popularity of vertical coils, the horizontal design has become much less prevalent in recent years.

 Vertical coils can have either inner or outer wicking.
 However, you won’t find a horizontal stock coil with outer wicking, and it’s rare for DIY coil builders to use these too.

 Due to the way that airflow passes up around these coils, if they’re not centred properly, there may be some performance variation between like for like coils.
 However, this is unlikely to be as noticeable when compared with DIY coils in an RDA placed incorrectly.

 - Performance is still good enough for most vapers